Popular Unity (Brazil): Ideology

 The party is linked to movements that work in defense of subsidized housing and defends the nationalization of the banking system, social control of all capitalist monopolies and consortia and of the means of production in the strategic sectors of the economy, and agrarian reform.
 In addition, the party is also in favor of subjecting judges and magistrates to electoral sifting and of nationalizing public transportation.

-The party advocates socialist ideals and the overcoming of capitalism, and fighting international financial capital and the privileges of the wealthy.
+The party advocates for socialist ideals and the overcoming of capitalism, as well as fighting international financial capital and the privileges of the wealthy.
 According to its national president, Leonardo Péricles:

 The UP proposes to be a group that contributes to the reorganization of the left-wing in the middle of the poor people in defence of a revolutionary program, but which, at the same time, dialogues with the people.
 Who should we fight?
-The international financial capital and the rich, the classes which dominate Brazil, that bring ever since the era of slavery the racism, sexism, authoritarianism and, specially, the anti-poor politics that make Brazil dependent, humiliated and plundered as it is today.
+The international financial capital and the rich, the classes which dominate Brazil, that, ever since the era of slavery, bring racism, sexism, authoritarianism and, especially, the anti-poor politics that make Brazil dependent, humiliated and plundered as it is today.